senoni-research/timesfm/quantile.md

 - Intermittent demand (many zeros)
 - Fat-tailed demand (rare spikes)

+Complementary rails for practice:
+- A simple seasonal moving‑average baseline often exhibits low mean bias; it can serve as a guardrail when stockout penalties are extreme.
+- Blended strategies are common (e.g., use P50 as baseline and apply a seasonal bump in known peaks) to improve robustness and stakeholder trust.

 ### When to Use Point Forecasts

 Not every decision requires full distributions.
 Point forecasts are still essential for: